linsomniac/uplaybook1/README.md

 ## Examples

-Given a "exampleconfig.yaml" that looks like this:
+Given a "exampleplaybook.yaml" that looks like this:

+    ---
+    #  Most values below can use jinja2 templating syntax
     - vars:
+      #  pull the suffix from the environment $EXAMPLE_SUFFIX, or empty string if not set
       suffix: "{{environ['EXAMPLE_SUFFIX'] | default('')}}"
       destdir: "/tmp/foo{{suffix}}"
       password: foobar

+    #  Remove directory
     - rm:
       path: "{{destdir}}"
       recursive: true
+    #  List directory
     - run:
       command: "ls -ld {{destdir}}"
+    #  Create directory
     - mkdir:
       path: "{{destdir}}"
+      skip: if_exists
+    #  Make multiple directories via "loop"
+    - mkdir:
+      loop:
+        - path: "{{destdir}}/a"
+        - path: "{{destdir}}/b"
+        - path: "{{destdir}}/c"
+    #  Copy an encrypted file
     - copy:
       src: foo.fernet
       dst: "{{destdir}}/bar"
       skip: if_exists
       decrypt_password: "{{password}}"
+    #  Template a file to destination
     - template:
       src: foo.j2
       dst: "{{destdir}}/foo-templated"
       skip: if_exists
+    #  Change to directory
     - cd:
       path: "{{destdir}}"
     - run:
       command: "ls -ld"

 You can run the test by first encrypting a file:

-    date >foo
+    date >foo.j2
-    ./fernetencrypt foobar foo foo.fernet
+    ./fernetencrypt foobar foo.j2 foo.fernet

 Then run "up":

-    up exampleconfig.yaml
+    up exampleplaybook.yaml

+NOTE: The example playbook includes references to several templates that are not created above, so it will error out if they do not exist.

 ## Loops